 Specify the preallocated storage with either nz or nnz (not both).

-Set nz=PETSC_DEFAULT and nnz=NULL for PETSc to control dynamic memory
+Set nz=PETSC_DEFAULT and nnz=PETSC_NULL for PETSc to control dynamic memory

 You can call MatGetInfo() to get information on how effective the preallocation was;

 for example the fields mallocs,nz_allocated,nz_used,nz_unneeded;